enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 This thread will teach you how to:
 1. Review pages of notes in minutes instead of hours
 2. Speed up 10 times the research phase
-3. Asses h content before even hitting publish.
+3. Assess how good your content will do before hitting publish.
 ---------------------------------------------------

-MAKE YOUR NOTES FUTURE PROOF
+1. Make your notes Future-Proof
 Digging out the key insights from your past notes (highlights, notes, copied paragraphs, articles...) is often mentally exhausting.

 This is because as time passes by, we forget what we find interesting about them.

  As a result, we store tons of notes that are ultimately never used to create content.
 ---------------------------------------------------
- The solution: every time you find an article interesting, summarize the main points so your future-you can quickly extract the relevant insights from them.
+ Solution: every time you find an article interesting, summarize the main points so your future-you can quickly extract the relevant insights from them.
 ---------------------------------------------------
-COLLECT IDEAS THAT RESONATE
+2. Collect what resonates
 In any video, book, or article you read, 2-3 ideas usually stand out.
 It makes no sense to save every small point since you'll look at them a week from now and think: "Meh.
 Was kinda obvious."

- Learn to understand what part resonates with you at a deeper level and you'll make your system full of high-quality notes
+ Solution: Learn to understand what part resonates with you at a deeper level and you'll make your system full of high-quality notes
 ---------------------------------------------------
  But, what if I miss something important?!
  The best thoughts tend to stick in your brain for a couple of days.
 Just quickly write them down if you think about them.
 ---------------------------------------------------
-INTERMEDIATE PACKAGES
+3. Intermediate Packages
-Sometimes you spend too many hours on an article that gets too little engagement.
+Nothing hurts like spending too many hours on an article that gets too little engagement.

-Instead, make a little bet: publish a small relevant point of a piece and gauge how your audience reacts.
+Solution: make little bets.
+Publish a small relevant point of a piece and gauge how your audience reacts.
  Then make the ideas that get a lot of reactions even more convincing and rewrite the others.
 ---------------------------------------------------
 After doing it for sometimes, two things will happen: